Mika Abdalla

-Mikayla Sofia Abdalla is an American actress known for her work in television and film.
-She gained prominence for her role as McKeyla McAlister in the Netflix series Project Mc² (2015-2017).
-Abdalla has since appeared in various projects, including Sex Appeal and Snack Shack (2024).
+Mikayla Sofia Abdalla (born 13 May 2000) is an American actress.
+She is best known for her starring roles in the Netflix series Project Mc² (2015–2017) and the Amazon Prime Video series Off Campus (2026–present).
+Her other notable films include the Hulu comedy Sex Appeal (2022) and Snack Shack (2024).

 Early life and education

-Abdalla was born in Plano, Texas.
-Her early interests included competitive ballroom dancing and equestrian activities.
+Mikayla Sofia Abdalla was born in Plano, Texas, on 13 May 2000 and raised in Dallas.
+A first-generation American, Abdalla is of Bulgarian, Lebanese, Greek, Italian, and German descent.

-Abdalla attended University of California, Los Angeles (UCLA), where she pursued a Bachelor of Arts degree in Philosophy.
+From the age of five, Abdalla wanted to act and perform.
+In an interview with Rollacoster magazine, Abdalla described what made, "I loved the attention I got doing print work [modelling or still photo work] in Dallas, so I was like obsessed with continuing to be on set."
+Abdalla attended Spring Creek Academy, which allowed her to complete schoolwork at odd hours and accommodated her acting schedule.
+After graduating from high school a year early, she considered Texas A&M University, University of Texas at Austin, and Southern Methodist University, before ultimately deciding to attend University of California, Los Angeles (UCLA).
+She graduated with a bachelor's degree in philosophy.

 Career

-Early work
+2008-2025: Early work and subsequent roles

-Abdalla's early acting credits include appearances in the film An American Girl: Saige Paints the Sky, where she played Dylan Patterson.
+Abdalla made her acting debut in 2008, performing as Jill on the television show Barney & Friends at the age of 8.
+She made an appearance in the film An American Girl: Saige Paints the Sky, where she played Dylan Patterson.
 She also appeared in films such as The Fandango Sisters (2012), Departure (2012), and Summer's Shadow (2014).

-Breakthrough and subsequent roles
+In 2015, Abdalla gained wider attention for her role as Mckeyla McAlister in the Netflix original series Project Mc².
+The show was aimed at promoting STEM education among young girls.
+During the filming of the show, Abdalla was in high school.
+She would spend 11 hours a day on set for five days a week and fit schoolwork around her scenes.
+The series ran for six seasons before concluding in 2017, the year Abdalla graduated from high school.

-In 2015, Abdalla was cast as Mckeyla McAlister in the Netflix original series Project Mc², a show aimed at promoting STEM education among young girls.
-The series ran for six seasons, concluding in 2017.
+After Project Mc² ended, Abdalla's acting career stalled.
+In her interview with Rollacoster magazine, she stated that, "when I was around 18, my career went through a lull that sucked so bad."
+Despite the break, she continued, "I feel like the yearning for expression made me realize how much I really want to do this forever."
+During the break, she attended college at UCLA.

-In 2022, Abdalla starred as Avery Hansen-White in the Hulu original film Sex Appeal, a teen comedy exploring themes of sexuality and self-discovery.
+In 2022, Abdalla starred alongside Jake Short as Avery Hansen-White in the Hulu original film Sex Appeal, a teen comedy exploring themes of sexuality and self-discovery.
+Later that year, she played Tinya Wazzo in The Flash.

-In 2024, Abdalla appeared as Brooke in the coming-of-age film Snack Shack, directed by Adam Rehmeier.
+Abdalla next performed in the coming-of-age film Snack Shack (2024), directed by Adam Carter Rehmeier.
 The film is set in Nebraska City in 1991 and follows two best friends navigating adolescence.
 Abdalla described her character as "the most similar" to herself that she has portrayed.